 Assessment of the natural migratory direction

 We obtained bird ring recovery data of reed warblers ringed at Lake Neusiedl during previous years, both from the Austrian Ornithological Centre (AOC) and the Hungarian Bird Ringing Centre (MME).
 These data were used to assess the natural migratory direction of reed warblers from the study population during autumn migration.
-We filtered the data for autumn recoveries (September ̶ November) of birds that were ringed during the breeding and early migratory period (late May ̶ August) of the same year and that were found at a distance of > 250 km from the ringing site.
+We filtered the data for autumn recoveries (September – November) of birds that were ringed during the breeding and early migratory period (late May – August) of the same year and that were found at a distance of > 250 km from the ringing site.
 The rationale for the latter was to avoid any directional bias due to a disproportionate number of recoveries from nearby ringing sites.

 Orientation experiments

+Ethical statement:

+All applicable international, national and/or institutional guidelines for the care and use of animals were followed.
+The experiments were conducted in accordance with the national animal welfare legislation of Austria and with permission of the state Burgenland (Abteilung 4 - Ländliche Entwicklung, Agrarwesen und Naturschutz; permit: A4/NN.AB-10216-7-2019).
+Additionally, the experiments received local ethical approval by the animal welfare ethics review body (AWERB) of Bangor University, where the corresponding authors (F.P. and R.A.H.) were employed during the period of data collection.

 Capture and husbandry:

 For our two orientation experiments (Experiment 1 in 2019 and Experiment 2 in 2020), we captured reed warblers in the reed beds near the Biological Station during early September, i.e. during the species-specific autumn migration season.
 The birds were captured with mist nets as part of the Biological Station’s bird monitoring and ringing project.
 Following capture and standard ringing procedures, we transferred a total of 35 first-year birds (17 birds in 2019 and 18 birds in 2020) to outdoor aviaries near the capture site.
-Each bird was randomly assigned to one of two roughly equal-sized groups (group A: 9 birds in 2019 and 9 in 2020; group B: 8 birds in 2019 and 9 in 2020).
-During the study periods (12th September – 4th October 2019 and 10th – 22nd September 2020), each group was kept together in one aviary equipped with perches, reeds, a water basin and food trays.
+Each bird was randomly assigned to one of two roughly equal-sized housing groups (group A: 9 birds in 2019 and 9 in 2020; group B: 8 birds in 2019 and 9 in 2020).
+During the study periods (12th September – 4th October 2019 and 10th – 22nd September 2020), each housing group was kept together in one aviary equipped with perches, reeds, a water basin and food trays.
 Water and food (a mixture of live meal worms (Tenebrio molitor), dried insects and grated carrots) were provided ad libitum.
 The aviaries were made of non-magnetic materials (wood, polyester nets and insect mesh) and weakly magnetic materials (stainless steel screws) to minimize distortion of the Earth’s magnetic field.
 Further, the aviaries gave the birds an unobstructed view of the surrounding habitat and access to various orientation cues (e.g., the sun and sun-related cues, the stars and local odours).
 At the end of the study period, i.e. before the end of the reed warbler’s autumn migration season, all birds were released close to the capture site.

-Experimental procedures:
+Experimental designs and procedures: